 The Map Adventures KWWNM map also includes the communities, towns, and trail systems surrounding the park.
 We encourage people to try the outdoor and wilderness activities offered by nearby businesses – it will only add to your understanding and experience of the monument.

-You can purchase the map for $10.00 through our online shop or you’ll get a map free of charge if you join or renew your membership before June 30th, 2018!
+You can purchase the map for $10.00 through our online shop or you’ll get a map free of charge if you join or renew your membership before the end of 2018.

 Loop Road Interpretive Map

 The 16-mile Loop Road offers a great opportunity to see the southern portion of the monument and includes pull-offs with scenic views.
 There are several short hikes from trailheads along the Loop Road.
 Allow approximately 2.5 hours to drive the loop and enjoy a few stops for sightseeing and even more time if you plan to hike.

 Click this link or the image below to view the full map online.
 You can also download the map as a .pdf.
 The map sections posted on this page are for viewing only — they are not designed to be printed from home computers.
 To request a physical printed copy of the map, please email us.A project of the Friends of Katahdin Woods and Waters, the Loop Road Interpretive Map is keyed to “stops” along the 16-mile Loop Road.
 The map features information about the historical, biological, and geological significance of the Katahdin Woods and Waters National Monument’s southern landscape.
 Recreation opportunities such as birding, biking and hiking are also highlighted.